let’s DO somethinG

 DROP ME A LINE

-I am a designer specializing in concept-to-fabrication hardware prototyping, making me equally comfortable ideating at a whiteboard as chatting about CNC milling strategies.
+I am a designer specializing in concept-to-fabrication hardware prototyping, making me equally comfortable ideating at a whiteboard, working CAD, or chatting about CNC milling strategies.

 I love ambiguous problem spaces and do my best thinking when my hands are involved.

 My product design career started studying mechanical engineering in New York, a path I put on hold after college to pursue the masochistic and austere lifestyle of professional bicycle racing.
 Thusly sobered, I moved west for a degree in product design.
 Flash forward almost a decade and now I identify as a veteran sourdough bread baker and NYC native cum rock climber and backcountry skier… oh, and designer.

 In my work I strive to balance the creative and technical, which to me means being as comfortable creating designs for ambiguous problems as I am devising detailed solutions for executing them.
 It also means that I am equally comfortable talking to designers, engineers, and machinists or fabricators.